-- We will make up to three offers of what we consider to be appropriate accommodation for the family's needs either from within social housing stock or from within the private rented sector.
-If those offers are not accepted we will consider our duty to be discharged and the case closed - We will look at whether the situation can be resolved by rehousing family member(s) living in the property that are old enough to hold their own tenancy If so we will ensure that up 3 offers of accommodation are made either from within social housing stock or from within the private rented sector.
-If those offers are not accepted we will consider our duty to be discharged and the case closed - Along with rehousing we will consider other options which might alleviate the overcrowding situation.
+- We will visit families where we identify suspected overcrowding.
+We will make an assessment as to the size of property that a family needs depending on the family make up and the number and size of bedrooms in their current home. - We will consider a referral to Derby City Council's Housing Standards Team for an HHSRS assessment of crowding and space hazards in the home. - We will register all families who are lacking 3 or more bed spaces for rehousing, award them the appropriate needs and activate autobidding on their application. - We will make up to three offers of what we consider to be appropriate accommodation for the family's needs. - We will also look at whether a family can be split (i.e. where a family member living in the property is old enough to hold their own tenancy) and, if appropriate, register them on Derby Homefinder and assist them with rehousing. - Along with rehousing we will consider other options which might alleviate the overcrowding situation.
 These may include altering the existing accommodation with internal modifications, building an extension, or in exceptional circumstances, look at combining two adjoining properties into one. - We will conduct a safe and well check in all cases to ensure that the family know how to prevent a fire and also have an emergency plan in place. - We will carry out an annual review to check whether the family circumstances have changed - whether the overcrowding has got worse or has been resolved with the addition or leaving of family members.
-This annual review will continue until the overcrowding has been resolved or we have exercised our duty.
+This annual review will continue until the overcrowding has been resolved or we have exercised our duty. - When we have made all reasonable efforts to find suitable alternative accommodation, and the family have refused to move, and where we have been unable to modify or extend the family home we will explain to the tenant that we have exercised our duty to them as a landlord.